Swimming instruction · Minnesota

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from Bear Paddle Swim School's own mandatory OSHA Form 300A summaries.
+The 22 injuries, 2 illnesses shown on this page for Bear Paddle Swim School are sourced from its own 3 years of mandatory OSHA Form 300A summaries.
 Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 Verify on OSHA Establishment Search